To obtain the M.S. degree, students in the PMP should complete at least 30 credits, with an average grade of at least B, distributed as follows:

 - CS 799 (Master's Research) and CS 790 (Master's Thesis, in case the student elects to write a Master's thesis) can only be taken at most three times, for a total of at most six credits, which count toward the 15 credit requirement above.

 - At most three credits can be received for attending CS seminars offered by various groups in the department, or department-wide colloquiums.
-One credit can be earned per semester for attending at least two seminar lectures.
+One credit can be earned per semester for attending at least four seminar lectures.

 Many CS courses have research-intensive project components.
 PMP students can elect to do instead a project that studies research papers in depth, surveys a cutting-edge topic, or examines how to apply what they learn to their daytime work.
 In addition, PMP students have the option of conducting independent studies, under the supervision of our faculty.
 As mentioned earlier, independent studies in the form of CS 799 or CS 790 (in the case the student elects to write a Master's thesis) can be taken up to six credits, which count toward the 15 credits of core courses.
 Based on the above requirements, below is a sample course plan that allows a working professional to complete the PMP in two years: